Changing consumer demands

 The food choice preferences of consumers – in Australia and abroad – are changing, though appetites necessarily aren't.
 Concerned with the environmental and ethical impacts of meat production, as well as health concerns from over consumption of meat, there is a growing trend towards plant-based diets, or flexitarian diets with reduced meat consumption through practices such as meat-free days.

-While the meat industry is moving to address concerns, a growing sector of the food market is looking to develop plant-based alternatives to traditional meat-based products such as burger patties.
-These new products seek to mimic the taste, smell and texture of traditional offerings to provide meat-eating consumers with alternatives that satisfy their appetites.
+While the meat industry is moving to address concerns, a growing sector of the food market is looking to develop plant-based foods that complement traditional meat-based products such as burger patties.
+These new products seek to mimic the taste, smell and texture of traditional offerings to provide meat-eating consumers with non-meat options that still satisfy their appetites.

 World-leading food science